tellowkrinkle/ponscripter-fork/docs/tutorial.md

 ### "lsp" and "csp"

 `lsp` and `csp` are slightly more complicated.
 For one, they take a "sprite number" as an argument &mdash; this can be anything as long as there's no other `lsp` statements nearby that already take this number up.
-You make up a number for use with `lsp`, and then pass that same number to `csp` to get rid of the sprite (you **MUST DO THIS** -- do not leave these sprites hanging in memory!).
+You make up a number for use with `lsp`, and then pass that same number to `csp` to get rid of the sprite (you **MUST DO THIS** &mdash; do not leave these sprites hanging in memory!).
 These commands *must* also be followed by `print`, or they will have no effect.
 The syntaxes are:
 ```
 lsp sprite_number,filename,x,y,opacity
 print effect_number